-Our RE curriculum fits within our wider curriculum intent by providing pupils with a wider range of learning experiences, for example visits to local places of worship, workshops and dialogue with visitors from different faiths.
-Pupils are able to express their own beliefs, listen to and question those of others.
+Pupils express their own beliefs, listen to and question those of others.
 In this way they are empowered to share their understanding of the world and their place within it.
-Additionally the RE curriculum goes hand in hand with our school rules and values and allows children to be well-rounded, open minded individuals with a strong sense of self and respect for people from all backgrounds and of all faiths and none.
-The curriculum enables pupils to strengthen their knowledge of the major world faiths outside of their own experiences as well as the beliefs of historic civilisations and make links between them e.g. Celts, Ancient Egyptians, Tudors.
+Additionally, the RE curriculum goes hand in hand with our school rules and values and allows children to be well-rounded, adaptable, open-minded individuals with a strong sense of self and respect for people from all backgrounds, faiths, and none.
+The curriculum enables pupils to strengthen their knowledge of the major world faiths outside of their own experiences as well as the beliefs of historic civilisations and make links between them e.g., Celts, Mayans, Ancient Egyptians and Tudors.

-Children will be able to demonstrate and apply the British value of mutual respect for and tolerance.
-Pupils will show mutual respect and tolerance towards others and this will be seen in their interactions with their peers and adults around them.
+Teaching of the RE curriculum in this way will ensure pupils will be able to demonstrate and apply the British value of mutual respect and tolerance and this will be seen in their interactions with their peers and adults around them.
 They will have the knowledge, skills and understanding to discern and value truth and goodness which will strengthen their capacity for making moral judgments and help them to make positive and healthy life choices.
 Pupils will be able to express themselves and explain their choices confidently.
-Pupils will appreciate diversity, Identify and challenge racism and discrimination.
+Pupils will appreciate diversity on a local and national level and be able to identify and challenge racism and discrimination.